Why is there a concussion law in Hawaii and what is second impact syndrome?

 The adolescent brain is unique, the brain is still developing and is susceptible to Second Impact Syndrome.

 Second Impact syndrome has only been reported in adolescents and young adults, ages 13- 24, with the worst outcomes in younger ages.

 The cause is thought to be due to an athlete sustaining a subsequent brain injury before they have fully recovered from a previous injury to their brain, such as a concussion.

 There is an increase in blood flow to the brain and an uncontrolled increase in intracranial pressure, loss of autoregulation of blood flow, and diffuse brain swelling or brain edema.

-Within a second to minutes, signs of brainstem herniation and failure ??
+Within a second to minutes, signs of brain stem herniation and failure may appear:

 Other long term effects of a concussion:

-- Longer recovery (protracted recovery).
+Longer recovery (protracted recovery).
 Most concussed student athletes will recover within 2-3 weeks.
-Hawai'i data has shown an average recovery of days.

 Post-concussion syndrome is defined as concussion symptoms persisting well beyond the normal, expected recovery rates.